The curious life and times of Ampelmännchen.

 After the German unification in 1990 the East German Alpelmännchen nearly disappeared, another victim of graphic standardisation, but public protests prevented this.
 In the late 1990s Peglau described the design as having ‘an aura of human snugness and warmth’ and ‘representing a positive aspect of a failed social order’.
 These are surprisingly emotive words for a pedestrian crossing signal graphic, but remember this little silhouette has enough fans to force the government to back down on plans to remove it.
 Today there’s a pigtail-sporting Ampelwoman too, and the Ampelmännchen designs are a major part of Berlin’s tourist sales as well as its pedestrian control equipment.

-Sometimes this kind of design research can really open your eyes to things you normally take for granted, and it turns out that pedestrian crossing signs are rather curious things.
+Sometimes this kind of design research can really open your eyes to things you normally take for granted, and it turns out that pedestrian crossing signs are rather more curious than most people realise.
 The very first pedestrian crossing signal in the world was installed in Westminster, in London, in December 1868.
 This was a semaphore-like set of arms assisted by gas-lit green and red lights at the top, operated manually by a policeman rotating a handle.
 This must have been one of the least sought-after postings in the police force, but it didn’t last long; just one month after it was installed a gas leak caused an explosion, injuring the policeman and putting an end to pedestrian crossing signals in Britain for half a century.

 By the 1920s pedestrian crossing designs were being tried again in some London boroughs, and by the 1950s the ideas were being adopted in countries all over.
 Today they vary far more across the world than regular traffic signals do, even though they are described as the ‘international pedestrian symbol’, which to me sounded at first like a distinct standard.
 Berlin’s East/West variation is a product of the city’s unique political situation through the late 20th century, but in different countries the pedestrian crossing character has been developed in many different ways.